 The Other part

 The end result of the figure being stuck inside the pile of sticks makes it piece that is much more difficult to pin down quickly but is sufficiently intriguing to keep your interest.
+In fact it looks so bonkers...
 The fact that he's crushed/consumed by his own wood pile is amusing and also makes a statement contributing to the debate around masculinity crisis.
+I can't quite verbalise this comment and indeed I don't really want to.
+The sculpture is there to do exactly that.
+If you can say it with words, then there seems hardly any point in making it in the first place and you might as well just write.
 The sculpture is now forming a part of a body of work around this subject from a personal experience on an emotional level.